dportabella/rclone_ls/README.md

 ```

 ## Note
-- The `total` is printed in stderr.
+- The `total` output is printed in stderr.
-  You can avoid printing by adding this to the command line: `2>/dev/null`.
+  To prevent it from being displayed, you can add the following to the command line: `2>/dev/null`.
-- `rclone_path` can be a local folder, such as `/home/david/books`.
+- The `rclone_path` parameter can also accept a local folder path like `/home/david/books`.

 ## Installation